 At least 24 hours before smoke testing is scheduled to start, RJN will place door hangers on the front door of every building where testing will be conducted.
 Signs will be prominently displayed on the street when smoke testing is in progress.
-If requested by your municipality, smoke testing schedules and sites will also be posted in the Client Portal of our website.
+If requested by your municipality, smoke testing schedules and sites will also be posted to the Current Project Notices page.

 Not at all.
 The smoke that comes out of the vent stacks on houses or holes in the ground is non-toxic, harmless, and has no odor.
 It does not create a fire hazard.

-This could mean that there is a drain on the property that is connected to the sewer lateral or that the lateral has breaks or cracks in the pipe that cause drain runoff after it has percolated into the soil.
+This could mean a drain on the property is connected to the sewer lateral or that the lateral has breaks or cracks in the pipe that cause drain runoff after it has percolated into the soil.

 Homeowners do not need to be home and at no time will field crews need to enter residences or buildings.
 Smoke testing crews will be noticeable documenting the testing, taking photos, and measuring distances.